ARTICLES

 Plants in architecture

-Brutalism with plants, often known as eco-brutalism, is a modernist architectural approach that is gaining popularity among designers and architects looking to build sustainable structures that are both functional and visually appealing.
+Brutalism with plants, often known as 'eco-brutalism', is a modernist architectural approach that is gaining popularity among designers and architects looking to build sustainable structures that are both functional and visually appealing.
 Unlike traditional brutalist architecture, which commonly uses heavy concrete and other environmentally detrimental materials, eco-brutalism focuses on using sustainable and natural materials in an environmentally beneficial and visually beautiful manner.

 Your Guide to Eco-Brutalism and the Art of Plants in Architecture

 Steel, concrete finishing, and an overall sense of practicality that is often required in a post-war culture define brutalist structures.
 Essentially, brutalist structures are designed to prioritize usefulness over all else.
-If you've never heard of eco-brutalism, it's an architectural style that relies on the juxtaposition of opposing ideas.

 The term eco-brutalism refers to the marriage of brutalist design and the green associated with sustainability.
 The juxtaposition of harsh concrete and greenery hanging from buildings allows for a unique set of concepts and thoughts.
 Nature's bright, resilient life and gloomy human design are examples of these principles.
-The incorporation of trees, plants, and other green elements converts brutalist constructions into eco-brutalist structures.
-These features utilize natural light to enhance environments.
-Eco-brutalism is essentially a combination of brutalist style and greenery.

 Twenty three hotel Medellin with plants